CEX vs DEX – Crypto Exchange Fees Comparison

 • Because DEXs lack the function of exchange between fiat and cryptocurrencies, CEXs act as a source of DEX funding and withdrawal.

-• If a user forgets the password or account ID to a DEX, that user can retrieve the funds in the account because CEXs hold the private keys.
+• If a user forgets the password or account ID to a CEX, that user can retrieve the funds in the account because CEXs hold the private keys.

 📚 Read: Crypto vs DeFi – How Do They Differ?